Ema Pukšec: Assessments

 Music critics, aristocratic opera patrons and ordinary listeners alike called her "The Croatian Nightingale" following her acclaimed appearances in Vienna and London.

-As a singer she was wild and uninhibited, to the frustration of the conductor, as she was apt to depart from the score in fantastic improvisations, and he would be obliged to hold back the orchestra's crescendo until she was ready.
-This power was, of course, exactly what endeared her to the audience.
+She was known to deviate from the score and improvise.
+The conductor would hold back the orchestra's crescendo until she was ready.
+This impromptu approach was what endeared her to the audience.

 Death

 Ema Pukšec (aka Ilma de Murska) died in Munich on January 14, 1889, aged 54.